aristath/maera-docs/source/includes/_filters.md

 Allows you to add classes to a wrapper div that includes the content area and the primary sidebar.
 Particularty useful if you're trying to achieve a template that has 3 columns and you need to float the content and sidebar to the right.
 Usage is exactly the same as the [maera/section_class/primary](#maerasection_classprimary) action.

 ## maera/shells/available

-You can use this filter to add your own shell in the list of available shells so that users can select and activate it.

-Usage:

 ```php
 <?php